Chart Color Schemes

 An assessment of population growth drivers in Bomaderry reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of Bomaderry is estimated at around 6934, reflecting an increase of 196 people since the 2021 Census.
-This growth represents a 2.9% increase from the previous population count of 6738.
-The change is inferred from AreaSearch's estimation of the resident population as 6819 in June 2024, along with an additional 89 validated new addresses since the Census date.
-This results in a population density ratio of approximately 930 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Bomaderry's growth rate of 2.9% since the census is within 1.9 percentage points of the SA4 region's growth of 4.8%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 64.0% of overall population gains during recent periods, driving primary population growth for the area.
+As of February 2026, the estimated population of the suburb of Bomaderry is around 6,934, reflecting an increase of 196 people since the 2021 Census.
+This growth represents a 2.9% increase from the previous population count of 6,738.
+The latest resident population estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and validation of new addresses, is 6,819.
+This results in a population density ratio of approximately 930 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
+Bomaderry's growth rate since the census, at 2.9%, is within 1.9 percentage points of the SA4 region's growth rate of 4.8%.
+This indicates competitive growth fundamentals for the suburb.

 Frequently Asked Questions - Population